 I mentioned in yesterday’s post that it’s difficult in an almost tangible, physical way to accept that there are aspects of a situation that not everyone has access to, especially when those particular facts are at the core of the decisionmaking process.
 It’s kind of like trying to build a jigsaw puzzle that has had the edge pieces removed and has been mixed in with another half a puzzle, you’re missing the normal guide and you can easily get a hundred pieces in before you realize you’re working on the wrong image.

 It occurred to me that a big part of why this is a problem for me and people like me is because as conservatives we’re used to assembling the data at hand and reaching our own conclusions about it, whereas leftists generally like being told what is important and what they ought to know and what to think about it.
 Now I will readily admit, the split was not always this way.
 The leftist stereotype of the right is that we are a bunch of mind-numbed robots thumping our Bibles, clinging to our guns and chanting whatever Rush Limbaugh and Sean Hannity tell us.
 Like most actual stereotypes (and unlike most lefty fantasy stereotypes) this has some basis in reality.
 The shoe definitely used to be on the other foot, back when typically-Christian traditionalists used to try to shut down various forms of questioning and challenges to their doctrines and societal rules by branding people as “heathens” and basically making “God says so” the centerpiece of their arguments.
 These were generally the less-intelligent types, and while there’s nothing wrong with that kind of dedication to an all-accepting religion, when that turns into evangelism and the basis for governmental policy decisions the ice gets a lot thinner.
-I don’t think “heathen” or “blasphemer” ever reached the status of “racist” as a word slung around to end a losing argument, but they were in the same category.
+I don’t think “heathen” or “blasphemer” ever reached the status of “racist” as a word slung around to end a losing argument (not in this country anyway–I know further back they definitely could bring some consequences), but they were in the same category.
 Folks might not be able to brag about being smarter than their opponents but they could definitely claim to be more pious.

 This is, incidentally, why to this day I don’t think it’s a good move at all to even include “because it’s in the Bible” as a part of an argument for or against something.
 It gets you precisely nowhere and discredits both you and your religion.
 The better approach is to make your argument on external observable merits and then highlight how this is what the Bible or Christian doctrine has been saying all along.
 In other words, don’t rest on God’s authority to make an argument, but use the facts and evidence at hand to promote your beliefs.
 This is getting off on a tangent though.